-Thinking about getting back in shape?
+Getting back to exercise and making that commitment to get in shape is not easy.
 You haven’t worked out since when?
 Maybe you kept celebrating long after the holidays were over.
 Whatever you did or didn’t do does not really matter because it’s in the past.
-Summer is here and it’s never to late to start or restart.
+Any time is a good time to start or restart.
+Don’t wait for the new year to get back to exercise.
 Today is the day for positive change.
-So, where do you start?

 In working with my fitness clients, I have learned several things that they have found to be helpful, and so will you.

 First things first.
 Do your thinking patterns need to be altered or at least shifted in such a way that your workouts become a priority in your weekly schedule?
 Now, be honest with yourself!
-Without the proper mindset you are defeated before you start.
+You have to have to right mindset to stick with it and move forward.

 Secondly, choose something that you like to do.
 My thing is dancing: ballet modern, African, folk, you name it.
 It is a disciplinarian who will do this type of exercise alone, so find a class if you are not inspired to work by yourself.
 If you like running, go for it, however don’t try six miles the first day!
 You get the picture.